pyta-uoft/website/index.md

 ### R0914: Too many locals {#R0914}

-Used when a function or method has too many local variables.
+The function or method has too many local variables.

 Note: the limit is 15 local variables.